Crew housing and accommodation in the superyacht industry

 Where shall I look for crew accommodation?

 When searching for a yacht job, there are a few recommended ‘hiring ports’ where entry-level jobs are thought to be easier to come by.
 These include Antibes, Palma de Mallorca, Fort Lauderdale and Newport.
-Discover how to choose the right hiring port for your search here.
+Learn how to choose the right hiring port for your yacht-job search.

 As most of your efforts are likely to be focused around the ports, marinas, shipyards and crew agents of your chosen city, it will certainly benefit you to find accommodation that’s nearby.
 It’s no surprise therefore that it’s here that you’ll likely find the crew houses and rental agents that can assist in getting your accommodation sorted.